sobolevn/git-secret/man/man1/git-secret-clean.1.md

 ## DESCRIPTION
 `git-secret-clean` deletes all files in the current `git-secret` repo that end with `.secret`.
+(or the suffix specified by the `SECRETS_EXTENSION` environment variable).

-Not that it will delete any `.secret` files, even if they are not tracked by `git-secret`.
+Note that it will delete any files ending in `.secret`, even if they are not tracked by `git-secret`.

-Does not delete unencrypted versions.
+Also note that this command does not delete unencrypted versions of files.

-Verbose output is enabled with the `-v` option, in which case the program shows the filenames deleted.
+Verbose mode, enabled with the `-v` option, displays the filenames deleted.

 ## OPTIONS